Click the FAQ's below to view relevant answers.

 Completed mail-in ballots can be returned:

 Returning Officers do not have offices and are available as required.
-If an elector or a candidate has a question, they can contact their Returning Officer directly or they can contact Elections Yukon at schools@electionsyukon.ca or (867) 667-8683.
+Outside of an election period, contact Elections Yukon at schools@electionsyukon.ca or (867) 667-8683

-The name and contact information for your Returning Officer is available from the school, from posted notices, and online at electionsyukon.ca.
+Closer to the election period, the name and contact information for your Returning Officer will be available from the school, from posted notices, and online at electionsyukon.ca.

 The school council resource guide, Serving on a School Council in Yukon, developed by the Association of Yukon School Councils, Boards & Committees provides a detailed overview of the roles and responsibilities of school councils.